OfferZen-Community/developer-mentoring/docs/essential-mentoring-resources/building-a-mentoring-programme.md

 ## 4. Choose mentors

-A mentorship programme can’t exist without mentors, so you need to get the right developers involved.
+A mentorship programme can’t exist without mentors, so you need to get the right people involved.
 Before selecting participants, ensure they’re 100% clear on the expectations of the programme: both in terms of the time commitment, and the value for them and junior devs.

 *To help you clear up your criteria, use the following as a guide:*

-1. They should be a senior software developer.
+1. They should be senior in their field, be it Development, DevOps, Cloud or something related to these fields.
 2. They should not be a direct manager of the mentee, so there is less of a power imbalance in the relationship.
 3. They should be excited about helping to develop others.
 4. They should have strong interpersonal skills and empathy.